 Prayers and liturgical forms used will be from a variety of sources including Iona and Northumbria liturgies as well as traditional Anglican evensong.
 During the Eucharist all will be welcome to come forward to the altar table, which will be at the base of the chancel steps.
 There is also an opportunity during the service for anyone to light a candle as a tangible reminder of those for whom we pray.

 The Celtic worship service is a wonderful opportunity to invite a friend, family member or acquaintance to join you.
-This service is intended to be inclusive and welcoming of all people.
+All are welcome at the Eucharist.
 We invite you to this experience that we hope will help you to a deeper place of spiritual attentiveness, a place where you experience God.

-If you are interested in serving on our Celtic Eucharist Guild, please contact Debbie Scott at 434/979-6354, extension 20 or click here to send email.
+If you are interested in serving on our Celtic Eucharist Guild, please contact Debbie Scott at 434/979-6354 or via email.

 If you have found that Celtic spirituality speaks to you and would like to explore the traditions and symbols of Celtic spirituality, please join others who are like-minded for a Celtic spirituality discussion group.
 The group is open to all who are interested in this topic, and friends are welcome!
 We will meet in Neve Hall from 4:00pm to 5:00pm before each Celtic Eucharist.
 The group will be open to newcomers each month, and the subject will be posted on the church website for those who want to check out the current topic.
 For more information, contact Debbie Scott.